jklewis99/magical-movie-poster-processing/README.md

 > ### /weights
 >This folder contains the weights for the XceptionNet model with different architecture.
 These weights are used by [`xception_transfer.py`](/xception_transfer.py).

-All methods at the root of the repo were the main functions for creating this repo.
+All methods at the root of the repo were the primary functions used to create this repo.

 ## Acknowledgements
 * Wei-Ta Chu and Hung-Jui Guo for the [raw data](https://www.cs.ccu.edu.tw/~wtchu/projects/MoviePoster/index.html)